Departure (Jesse McCartney album)

 Departure is the third studio album by American singer Jesse McCartney.
 It was released on May 20, 2008 through Hollywood Records.
 The album was re-released on April 7, 2009, under the name Departure: Recharged.
-The album featured a heavier R&B sound, and spawned three US Hot 100 top 40 hits, "Leavin'", "How Do You Sleep?", and "Body Language".
+The album featured a heavier R&B sound, and spawned McCartney’s biggest hit, "Leavin'", and another two US Hot 100 top 40 hits, "How Do You Sleep?", and "Body Language".
 The latter two were released as singles from the recharged edition.